An immersed boundary method for solving compressible flow with arbitrarily irregular and moving geometry: Numerical experiments

 \subsection{Shock diffraction over a cylinder}

+A Mach $2.81$ planar shock interacting with a stationary circular cylinder is studied to further evaluate the validity of the developed method.
+This classical shock diffraction problem has been widely investigated in the literature, including both experimental observations \citep{bryson1961diffraction, bazhenova1984unsteady, kaca1988interferometric} and numerical studies \citep{kaca1988interferometric,ripley2006numerical, sambasivan2009ghostb}.

+As a time-dependent process, the interaction between the incident shock and cylinder encompasses complex compressible flow features such as shocks and contact discontinuities.
+As illustrated in Fig.~\ref{fig:shock_cylinder_demo}, the incident shock initially propagates freely toward the cylinder.
+Once colliding with the cylinder, the shock reflects as well as diffracts over the convex solid surface with the formation of a curved Mach stem and a slip line at each side of the plane of symmetry.
+During the evolution, triple points are produced through the intersection of the incident shock, reflected shock, and diffracted shock.
+At the later stage of evolution, the two diffracting Mach stems collide and form a shock-induced wake at the rear of the cylinder.

-A Mach $2.81$ planar incident shock interacting with a stationary circular cylinder is considered.
-Comprehensive descriptions of this problem are available in \cite{bryson1961diffraction, bazhenova1984unsteady, kaca1988interferometric,ripley2006numerical, sambasivan2009ghostb}.
-In the current study, a circular cylinder with diameter $D = 1$ is positioned at the center of a $6D \times 6D$ square domain while an initial shock is positioned $0.5D$ upstream of the cylinder.
-This configuration is similar to \cite{ripley2006numerical} except that a full domain size without symmetrical boundary assumption is used in this paper.
+In the numerical configuration, a circular cylinder with diameter $D = 1 \Unit{m}$ is positioned at the center of a $6D \times 6D$ square domain while an initial shock is positioned $0.5D$ upstream of the cylinder.
+This computational configuration is similar to \citet{ripley2006numerical} except that a full domain size without symmetric boundary assumption is used herein.
+The flow is assumed to be inviscid, and the slip-wall boundary condition is enforced at the cylinder surface.
+The evolution process is solved to $t=1.0 \Unit{s}$.